bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_contracts.md

 Bob gives the redeem script to Charlie, who checks to make sure his public key and Alice's public key are included.
 Then he hashes the redeem script to create a P2SH redeem script and pays the satoshis to it.
-Bob sees the payment get added to the block chain and ships the merchandise.
+Bob sees the payment get added to the blockchain and ships the merchandise.

 Unfortunately, the merchandise gets slightly damaged in transit.
 Charlie wants a full refund, but Bob thinks a 10% refund is sufficient.
 They